 Bagels were a staple in my house growing up.
 They’ve always been a favorite for easy weekend breakfasts as well as brunch with friends and family.
 Homemade bagels are surprisingly easy to make and you be creative with the flavors.
 Since pumpkin is the star ingredient of fall cuisine it makes a perfect seasonal bagel that you won’t find in many shops.

 If you’ve ever made soft pretzels, the process for preparing homemade bagels is quite similar.
 You combine ingredients, kneed the dough, let it rise, shape your bagels, let it rise again, and finally you boil and bake them.
 As with most bread recipes there are many steps but none of them are difficult.
 The outside has a wonderful crunch and the inside is soft and chewy.
 The spice levels hit all the right notes.
 Pumpkin powder is optional, but I love using it.
 It’s all-natural and enhances both flavor and color.
-I first discovered it when I made pumpkin challah bread, and it’s been a staple fall ingredient ever since.
 Enjoy these pumpkin bagels!

 - 1 cup warm water